 TLS keystores and keysedit

-Keystores can be used in a number of Default values for TLS/SSL settings in order to conveniently store key and trust material.
+Keystores can be used in a number of General TLS settings in order to conveniently store key and trust material.
 Neither can be used in a FIPS 140-2 enabled JVM however, so you must refrain from using these keystores.
 Your FIPS 140-2 provider may provide a compliant keystore that can be used or you can use PEM encoded files.
 To use PEM encoded key material, key material, you can use the relevant